Updated: January 24, 2024 - 9 min read

 To start, Reach helps us bring the focus back to the customers by thinking about how many people will be impacted by a feature or release.
-You can measure this in number of people in a certain period of time.
+You can measure this using the number of people impacted in a certain period of time.
 So you can ask yourself, “how many customers will this impact per month?”

 As with all things in Product, make sure your answers are backed up by data and not just off the top of your head.

 Now that you’ve thought about how many people you’ll reach, it’s time to think about how they’ll be affected as individuals.
 To do this, think about the goal you’re trying to reach.
 It could be to delight customers (measured in positive reviews and referrals) or reduce abandonment.